 Ventilation and Energy Use

 Under many weather conditions, the outdoor air supplied to a building must be heated, or cooled and dehumidified.
 Consequently, higher ventilation rates generally increase a building’s energy use and energy costs.
 The required capacity and cost of heating and cooling equipment may also increase with a higher ventilation rate.
 The magnitude of the increases in energy usage will vary with climate, building type, and the building design, particularly the design of the building’s heating, ventilating, and air conditioning system.
-The most detailed analyses of annual energy impacts pertain to increasing ventilation rates from 5 to 20 cfm (2.4 to 9.4 L/s)per occupant in offices and from 5 to 15 cfm (2.4 to 7.1 L/s) per occupant in schools [103, 104].
+The most detailed analyses of annual energy impacts pertain to increasing ventilation rates from 2.4 to 9.4 L/s (5 to 20 cfm) per occupant in offices and from 2.4 to 7.1 L/s (5 to 15 cfm) per occupant in schools [103, 104].
 Total heating and cooling costs were predicted to increase by approximately 0% to 20%.
 Percentage increases in energy costs were largest in more severe climates and in buildings with a high occupant density, for example in schools.
 Additional estimates of the energy impacts of ventilation are provided by Benne et al. for a range of commercial building types and climate zones in the United States.
 For the full stock of existing commercial buildings, eliminating mechanical ventilation (but maintaining air infiltration) was projected to reduce total energy use by 6.5%.
 Above average energy impacts are projected for buildings in more serve climate zones, in health care buildings, and in buildings with a high occupant density.
 The previous section, “Implications for Good Ventilation Practices”, lists approaches for increasing time average ventilation rates with little or no increase in energy use, or even with energy savings.